JohnEarnest/Decker/docs/decker.md

 - `card`: the card interface for the current card.
 - All widgets on the current card will be available as variables by their `name`.

 Finally, Decker will find the most recent function definition which matches the event name and execute it with an appropriate argument.
-Thus, if a button's script does not define a `click[]` function, Decker will effectively look for a definition in the containing card, and then any parent cards, and then finally the deck.
+Thus, if a button's script does not define a `click[]` function, Decker will effectively look for a definition in the containing card, and then finally the deck.
 If no definition is found, the event will be discarded harmlessly.

 Events are as follows: